brianhouse/ART311/first_class.md

 ## Introductions

 Hi everyone!
 Ok, well, it's great to meet you all.
-I realize of course that everyone's names are up on the Zoom window here, but nonetheless I think it would be great to hear everyone's voices.
+I realize of course that everyone's names are up on the Zoom window here, but nonetheless I think it would be nice to hear everyone's voices.
+Can we go around?
+Let's do name + pronouns, and just a sentence or two about the medium you use and the kind of work that you do.
+And how about a favorite artist?

+That's a lot of pressure right off the bat, I know.
+It doesn't have to be your favorite, it can just be an artist you're thinking of.

+Alright, so I'll start.
+I'm Brian, I primarily work with Sound and Data in my practice, and recently I've been working on building really big microphones to listen to very small sounds.
+One of my favorite artists is Francis Alÿs, particularly his old work, like when he pushed a block of ice through the streets of Mexico City until it melted.

 ## Overview